Growing a company is hard.

-Where do you go to learn those skills?
-A CEO of a large firm has MBA programs to attend.
-But if you run a company with 10 to 100 employees, you’re on your own.
+A CEO of a Fortune 500 company has MBA programs to draw from.
+But if you run a smaller company, you’re on your own.
 At least that’s how I felt 30 years ago when I started my first company.
 There’s no CEO school for people like us.
-My Boot Camp consulting is a way to share things I wish someone had told me about running a small firm.
+My Boot Camp consulting is a way to share things I wish someone had told me about running a growing firm.
 I want you to learn the skills that will help you take your company to the next stage of growth, without having to make the mistakes I did.

 Want to see if this could work for you?
 We won’t know till we have a chat.
 Give me a call. +1 203-775-6676 (I’m on Eastern Time in the US – but I’ve worked with companies from The Netherlands to California).
 Or send an email.